Neil O'Donnell: NFL career statistics

+Regular season

-Post football career
+Post-football career

 O'Donnell permanently retired after the 2003 season.
 In 2004, he declined head coach Bill Cowher's offer to return to the Steelers after starting quarterback Tommy Maddox and backup quarterback Charlie Batch both sustained injuries.

 O'Donnell found work as a sports analyst, primarily covering the Titans at WTVF, Nashville's CBS affiliate (2005–2007).
 He is currently a sales representative for FieldTurf in Kentucky and Tennessee.